choresh/PspRouter/MlBasedVariant/AI-ML-CONCEPTS.md

 This document has covered the key AI/ML concepts used in the PSP Router:

+1. **🧠 ML.NET**: The machine learning framework that powers our system
+2. **🎯 Four-Model Architecture**: Specialized models for different prediction tasks
+3. **🌳 LightGBM**: The gradient boosting algorithm for all our models
+4. **🔧 Feature Engineering**: Transforming raw data into ML features
+5. **🔄 Real-time Learning**: Continuous model improvement with feedback
-1. **🧠 ML-Based**: The AI brain that makes intelligent routing decisions using learned patterns
+6. **🧠 ML-Based Routing**: How ML models make intelligent routing decisions
-2. **🧠 ML-Based's Role**: Detailed explanation of how the model serves as the intelligent decision engine
-3. **⚙️ ML-Based Approach**: Comprehensive guide to the fine-tuning methodology
-4. **🎓 Training Data**: The foundation that teaches the model payment routing expertise

-These concepts work together to create an intelligent payment routing system that uses pre-trained patterns from historical transaction data to make optimal routing decisions! 🚀
+These concepts work together to create an intelligent payment routing system that uses ML.NET and LightGBM to make optimal routing decisions based on learned patterns from historical transaction data! 🚀

+---

+**Last Updated:** December 2024
+**Status:** ✅ ML.NET-based system implemented and working
+**Architecture:** Four specialized LightGBM models with real-time learning